tommylovell/raspberry-split/README.md

 Some things to keep in mind.

-it’s a dos MBR disk, not GPT (and therefore limited in size to 2 TiB.)
+It’s a dos MBR disk, not GPT (and therefore limited in size to 2 TiB.)
 RANT:  TiB?
 Really.
 Not TB?
 That’s because some idiot (yes, I know all about the IEEE), probably in collusion with the drive manufacturers, decided that 1K=1,000 (like in Europe), not 1024 (2**10) like it had always been for decades!